How to Fix CLS Issues: Cumulative Layout Shift Guide

 What is a good CLS score?

-A good CLS score is 0.1 or below.
-Google considers this "good" in Core Web Vitals assessment.
-Scores between 0.1 and 0.25 need improvement, while anything above 0.25 is classified as poor and will negatively impact your search rankings.
+A good CLS score is 0.1 or below β that's the threshold Google rates as "good" in its Core Web Vitals assessment.
+Scores between 0.1 and 0.25 need improvement, and anything above 0.25 is classified as poor and can hurt your search rankings, especially on mobile.

 Does CLS affect Google rankings?